tessel/hardware/servo-pca9685-hacks.md

 There also presumably exist I2C- and SPI-based controllers.

-I'll also throw [H-Bridges](http://en.wikipedia.org/wiki/H_bridge), are some of the most common/simplest motor control circuits, into this category too.
+I'll also throw [H-Bridges](http://en.wikipedia.org/wiki/H_bridge), some of the most common/simplest motor control circuits, into this category too.
 They typically take a handful of GPIOs as control signals, which may or may not be PWM'd.